Skip to content

 2. Download the appropriate NERSC server configurations to your laptop or desktop.
 You can click to download or follow the link to copy the contents and save as the corresponding the pvsc filename.

 3. Open the ParaView client and click the Connect button or from the File menu choose connect.
-In the choose a server dialog box click the load servers button and select the NERSC server config.
+In the choose a server dialog box click the load servers button and select the NERSC server configuration.

 The NERSC server configurations will now show up in ParaView's connect menu.